-Does your institution have an application fee? yes Amount of application fee \$50.00 Can it be waived for applicants with financial need? yes C14.
-Application closing date Does your institution have an application closing date? yes Application closing date (fall) January 15 Priority date C15.
-Are first-year students accepted for terms other than the fall? yes C16.
-Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date) March 15 By (date) Other C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date) May 1 No set date Must reply by May 1 or within 2_weeks if notified thereafter Other C18.
+Does your institution have an application fee? yes Amount of application fee \$50.00 Can it be waived for applicants with financial need? yes

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: X Free: Reduced:

+Can on-line application fee be waived for applicants with financial need?
+No

+C14.
+Application closing date

+Does your institution have an application closing date? yes Application closing date (fall) January 15 Priority date

+C15.
+Are first-year students accepted for terms other than the fall? yes

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date) March 15 By (date) Other

+C17.
+Reply policy for admitted applicants (fill in one only)

+Must reply by (date) May 1 No set date Must reply by May 1 or within 2_weeks if notified thereafter Other

+Deadline for housing deposit: May 1 Amount of housing deposit: \$600.00 Refundable if student does not enroll?
+Yes, in part

+C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?
+No

-No If yes, maximum period of postponement: C19.
+If yes, maximum period of postponement:

+C19.
 Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Yes

-Yes C20.
+C20.
 Common Application: Will you accept the Common Application distributed by the National Association of Secondary School Principals if submitted?
+Yes

-Yes If "yes," are supplemental forms required?
-X yes no Is your college a member of the Common Application Group? yes no Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and which asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date
+If "yes," are supplemental forms required?
+X yes no Is your college a member of the Common Application Group? yes no

+Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+No

+If "yes," please complete the following :

+First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-For the Fall 2003 entering class:
+For the Fall 2005 entering class: